 Manufacturing Engineer, Medical Devices Tasks

 - Study time, methods, and speed involved in production to establish standard workflow rate and improve efficiency.

 - Coordinate the purchase of special equipment, materials, or parts and ensure they meet specifications and quality standards.

 - Create product specifications and detailed assembly instructions.

 - Aid and report on work assignments, machine capacity, production schedules, and anticipated delays.

 - Recommend technology or computer aids, product design changes and workspace layout modification to existing production standards to achieve optimum quality and efficiency.

 Popular Skills for Manufacturing Engineer, Medical Devices

-Medical Devices Manufacturing Engineers seem to require a number of specific skills.
+Medical Devices Manufacturing Engineers report using a pretty varied skill set on the job.
 Most notably, skills in Project Management, Engineering Design, Powerpoint, and SolidWorks are correlated to pay that is above average.
-At the other end of the pay range are skills like AutoCAD, Windows Operating System General Use, and autodesk autocad.
-For most people, competency in Engineering Design indicates knowledge of Microsoft Office.
+Skills that pay less than market rate include AutoCAD, Windows Operating System General Use, and autodesk autocad.
+Most people who know Engineering Design also know Microsoft Office.